Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in online management

 \subsubsection{Issues associated with image configuration}

-\begin{itemize} \item \textbf{Coarse-grained privacy setting.} The current privacy preference configurations provided by most OSN services only allow coarse-grained options, e.g., setting an image as public, private or visible to a particular group such as family members or friends.
-The coarse-grained setting is far from meeting practical privacy needs, given the complexity of OSN image privacy.
-Moreover, the manual settings are error-prone and tedious, inflicting additional burdens on users.
-Given a large amount of shared information and the lack of privacy-related knowledge, users typically struggle to set up and maintain such settings to achieve desired privacy protection levels \cite{Acquisti:2006:ICA:2166520.2166524, Katherine:SSP, Lipford:UPS}. \begin{quote} \textit{Recalling Alice's case, supposing she decides to share a photo depicting her and Bob with her friends.
-She expects to selectively block the faces in the photo for different friends according to her social connection strength with them.
-However, this setting is unavailable in the current commercial OSNs.} \end{quote}
+\paragraph{\textbf{Coarse-grained privacy setting.}} The current privacy preference systems provided by most PSPs only support simple options, e.g., setting an image as publicly visible or private.
+Such coarse-grained settings cannot satisfy modern personalized individual privacy needs.
+Moreover, the configurations are heavily manpower-dependent, which is error-prone and tedious.

-\item \textbf{Multi-party privacy conflicts.} Another issue in image configuration is the multi-party privacy conflicts problem, which arises from the fact that shared contents are closely related to multiple stakeholders.
-As users behave differently regarding the ways they disclose information \cite{Bart:DID}, they may have different perceptions regarding what content is sensitive, resulting in different privacy needs.
-Issues occur when the privacy settings of the sender override the privacy preferences of other stakeholders.
-However, the current image configurations provided by most OSN services cannot handle this issue effectively.
-The sender fully controls the configuration, whereas other stakeholders are not granted any say in the matter.
-Moreover, the sender is not required to solicit the agreements of other stakeholders before publishing the image. \begin{quote} \textit{As aforementioned in Alice's case in Section \ref{section1}, Bob does not want to disclose the photo of him and Alice to those who are not in his social circle.
-However, Alice, the de facto sender, may violate Bob's privacy needs if she shares the photo with some of her friends unknown to Bob.} \end{quote} \end{itemize}
+\paragraph{\textbf{Multi-party privacy conflicts.}} Normally, The shared images are closely related to multiple stakeholders.
+As users behave differently regarding how they disclose information \cite{Bart:DID}, they may have different opinions on what content is sensitive.
+Conflicts occur when the privacy settings of the sender override the privacy preferences of other stakeholders.
+The current OSNs cannot handle this issue effectively: the sender fully controls the configuration, whereas others are not granted any say in the matter.